 A monthly column devoted to IP curiosities and controversies, named in honour of John of Utynam - who received the world's first recorded patent in 1449

 He was however pleased to be able to use a gun made by

-This article is available to subscribers.
-Please click subscribe to read the rest of the article.
+Please make sure you log in to read the rest of the article.

 Join us nowGain FREE access to up to five free articles when you register now.